XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/offline-account-setup.md

 # Offline Account Setup Tutorial

 A highly secure [signing configuration](set-up-secure-signing.html) involves keeping an XRP Ledger [account](accounts.html)'s [cryptographic keys](cryptographic-keys.html) securely on an offline, air-gapped machine.
-After setting up this kind of configuration, you can sign a variety of transactions, transfer only the signed transactions to an online computer, and submit them to the XRP Ledger network without ever exposing your secret key to malicious actors online.
+After setting up this configuration, you can sign a variety of transactions, transfer only the signed transactions to an online computer, and submit them to the XRP Ledger network without ever exposing your secret key to malicious actors online.

 **Caution:** Proper operational security is necessary to protect your offline machine.
 For example, the offline machine must be physically located where untrusted people cannot get access to it, and trusted operators must be careful not to transfer compromised software onto the machine.
 (For example, do not use a USB drive that was previously attached to a network-connected computer.)